mshroyer/emacs-dotfiles/README.markdown

 The Perl 5 script `externals.pl` in the `bin/` subdirectory can be used to selectively install these optional externals, as well as to update all presently installed such externals.
-To install externals, change to your newly checked-out `~/.emacs.d` directory and run the script with the `checkout` command:
+(Unfortunately I couldn't just use git submodules here because many of these external features are stored in other version control systems.)
+To install externals, change to your newly checked-out `~/.emacs.d` directory and run the script with the `checkout`
+command:

     $ cd ~/.emacs.d
     $ bin/externals.pl checkout